AbhiSingh58/Responsive-Page/README.md

-# responsive-page using html css and without using mediaquery.
+# responsive-page(layout) using html css and without using mediaquery.